beh22/ChromaPlot/README.md

 **Note**: The ChromaPlot executable, branding, and logos are copyrighted and are not covered by the open-source license.
 The use of these elements is restricted and may require a separate license.

+If you wish to use the ChromaPlot executable, branding, or logos beyond personal use, please contact us to discuss licensing options.

+### Copyright Notices

+- **Source Code:** Copyright notices are included at the top of each source code file.
+- **Application:** Copyright information is available in the "About" section of the application.
+- **Logo:** The ChromaPlot logo is copyrighted and should not be used without permission.

 For more information on licensing and usage, please [contact us](#support--contact-information).

 ## Support / Contact Information